GMAT vs SAT: A Complete Comparison

 While, to a large extent, GMAT Verbal and SAT Reading and Writing test similar skills, GMAT Verbal is significantly harder.

-Let’s now compare the difficulties of the GMAT and the SAT.
+Let’s now compare the difficulties of the two exams.

 SAT vs. GMAT Difficulty